 Income Statement Comparison

-The following table presents a comparison of key income statement metrics for Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD) for their most recent fiscal years.
+The following table provides a detailed comparison of the latest income statements for Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD), highlighting key financial metrics for FY 2025.

 Interpretation of Income Statement